pminasandra/tracktorlive/tutorials/05-looming-video/README.md

-# TracktorLive Tutorial 5: Response delivery
+# TracktorLive Tutorial 5: Automated response delivery

 In the previous four tutorials we went over the process of getting TracktorLive to recognise and track your animals.
-However, responding to animals' positions in real time is the key purpose of TracktorLive.
+However, TracktorLive's main feature is responding in real time to positions of animals.
 That's what the 'Live' refers to, after all.
-In this tutorial, we will show how to present a simple looming stimulus as a response whenever a fish in a tank exceeds a certain velocity.
+In this tutorial, you will learn how to automate the presentation of a simple looming stimulus whenever a fish in a tank exceeds a certain velocity.
+(This is often used to elicit an escape response.)

 ## Goal